Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 5. Snap a Photo at Rainbow Bridge

-One of the most recognized symbols of Haleiwa is the Anahulu Stream Bridge (commonly called Rainbow Bridge,) which was built in 1921 (replacing the old wooden bridge.)
+One of the most recognized symbols of Haleiwa is the Anahulu Stream Bridge (commonly called the iconic Rainbow Bridge,) which was built in 1921 (replacing the old wooden bridge.)

 The Rainbow Bridge in Haleiwa is one of the most Instagrammable places on Oahu.
 Image of a double arched bridge over a stream on Oahu.